OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 - it uses the `tg://` custom URL scheme from Telegram

-It is interesting to see that if you open the same link "https://telegram.me/fridadotre", click on cancel and the click on the link offered by the page itself "Open in the Telegram app, instead of opening via custom URL scheme it will open via Universal Links.
+It is interesting to see that if you navigate again to "https://telegram.me/fridadotre", click on cancel and then click on the link offered by the page itself "Open in the Telegram app".
+Instead of opening via custom URL scheme it will open via Universal Links.

 ![Open in the Telegram app](Images/Chapters/0x06h/open_in_telegram_via_universallink.png)